 Do you ever think you should sell your house today at a low price because your neighbor sold theirs?
 Never.
 You never think of selling your home until your personal circumstances dictate.
 Your neighbor may have to sell because of poor cash management, or their circumstances required them to do so.

 Why not take this approach when investing in bonds and stocks?
-It would save you quite a bit of angst and prevent you of falling in line with the crowd and selling shares at values that you would later regret.
+It would save you quite a bit of angst and prevent you from falling in line with the crowd and selling shares at values that you would later regret.